DimiyaJr/VIP-Elite-Transport/README.md

 # VIP Luxury Vehicle Booking Platform

-A **full-stack web application** for booking luxury rides such as limousines, Hummers, sports cars, and premium sedans — designed for **VIP clients** who demand elegance, comfort, and exclusivity.
+A **full-stack web application** for booking luxury rides such as limousines, Hummers, sports cars, and premium sedans, designed for **VIP clients** who demand elegance, comfort, and exclusivity.

 ## ✨ Features